 3.11 West Sussex County Council and the SDNPA are working together on preparing planning policies for development associated with waste disposal and processing, and the extraction, processing and transportation of minerals.
 The Waste Plan was adopted in 2014.
-Work is continuing on the Minerals Plan, with a draft out for consultation between April and June 2016.
+Work is continuing on the Minerals Plan, with a submission draft out for consultation between January and March 2017.
 In the meantime, the "saved" policies" of the West Sussex Minerals Plan (2003) remain in force.
 Currently, there are no active waste or minerals developments in Patching parish.